ticomarques/react-hooks-preview/README.md

 3 - import context and reducer in the app file.
 4 - const [ state, dispatch] =  useReducer(reducer from step2)
 5 - Use the context (step1) as a wrapper around the <app /> and declare value={{state, dispatch}}
-6 - now you can use the context in the pages and components, just use: const { state, dispatch } = useContext(context from step1)
+6 - now you can use the context in the pages and components, just use: const { state, dispatch } = useContext(context from step1) - dont forget to import useContext from react, and the reducer (from step 2)

 useEffect for basic lyfecycle control.